 The curriculum includes general core courses, such as English, math and basic psychology, as well as technical courses in introduction to healthcare, anatomy and physiology, medical terminology and computers.
 The certified nursing assistant concentration includes an interpersonal relations and professional development course, diet and nutrition therapy course and nurse aide fundamentals course.
 Upon completion of this program, students can take the NNAAP exam.

 West Georgia Technical College (WGTC) awards certificates, diplomas and associate degrees in a spectrum of studies, including medical assisting, paramedic technology, dental assisting and healthcare assisting.
 The college serves seven counties and is a member of the Technical College System of Georgia.

 Healthcare Assistant Certificate

 This program requires the completion of at least 30 credits and includes basic skills courses, such as English, math and basic psychology.
 The curriculum also includes medical courses in medical terminology, anatomy and physiology, diet and nutrition, venipuncture, healthcare and nurse aide fundamentals.
-The nurse aide fundamentals course may qualify a student to take the nurse aide certification exam.
-Students also take an emergency medical responder course, which includes American Heart Association or American Red Cross CPR/AED (automated external defibrillator) certification and eligibility for certification as an emergency medical responder.
-Additionally, students will complete at least 15 contact hours of clinical education to obtain hands-on experience.
+The nurse aide fundamentals course qualifies a student to take the nurse aide certification exam.